EOSIO/welcome/docs/50_provide-feedback/index.md

 link_text: Provide Feedback
 ---

 Your feedback is important to us, help us create better documents that help you build better blockchain applications.
+Follow the instructions below to find out how to give us feedback or update the documentation in the developers portal.

-### Reporting an Issue
+## Reporting an Issue
 If you're about to raise an issue because you think you've found a problem with the stack, or you'd like to make a request for a new feature in the codebase, or any other reason, please read this first.

 The GitHub issue tracker is the preferred channel for bug reports, feature requests, and submitting pull requests, but please respect the following restrictions: